royrakesh/bootstrap-ecommerce/README.md

 ## Known Issue

-The `browserSync` only works with host name (like yourhost.dev ), simple localhost not going to work so if you have  [Laragon]  (which automatically create a hostname on project creation ) the you can use `browserSync` or you just have to comment the part in `gruntfile.js` file and remove it from `grunt.registerTask('default', ['copy', 'sass', 'uglify', 'browserSync', 'watch']);` here.
+* The `browserSync` only works with host name (like yourhost.dev ), simple localhost not going to work so if you have  [Laragon]  (which automatically create a hostname on project creation ) then you can use `browserSync` or you just have to comment the part in `gruntfile.js` file and remove it from `grunt.registerTask('default', ['copy', 'sass', 'uglify', 'browserSync', 'watch']);` here.